willthedevelop3r/Decoder-ring/README.md

 # Decoder-Ring Project

 This is a project I completed as a student at Thinkful bootcamp.
-I wrote the javascript and tests for this project using mocha and chai.
+I wrote the javascript and some tests for this project using mocha and chai.

 ## Caesar Shift Function